brannondorsey/indexd/api/README.md

 ###API Key Parameter

 Each Indexd API request must include a unique API key identifying the user making the request.
-To keep our server's running smoothly each user is limited to 1000 requests a day.
-User's can find their personal key in their "Account" page of the Indexd website.
+To keep our servers running smoothly each user is limited to 1000 requests a day.
+Users can find their personal key in their "Account" page of the Indexd website.

 Parameter __key:__ `key`